 About Target Center

-Located in the heart of downtown Minneapolis’ vibrant sports and entertainment district, Target Center is proud home to the NBA’s Minnesota Timberwolves, three-time WNBA world champion, Minnesota Lynx.
+Located in the heart of downtown Minneapolis’ vibrant sports and entertainment district, Target Center is proud home to the NBA’s Minnesota Timberwolves, and four-time WNBA world champion Minnesota Lynx.
 Over 1 million guests visit the arena every year - making Target Center one of the top arenas in the world.

 Target Center opened in October 1990.
 The facility is owned by the City of Minneapolis and managed privately by Anschutz Entertainment Group (AEG) as part of AEG’s Facilities division.
 Target has been the naming rights partner of the arena since its opening.